 B.A.
 University of Virginia

-Joshua King is an Assistant Professor of English.
+Joshua King is an Associate Professor of English.
 He received his Ph.D. in May 2008 from Harvard University.
-His primary research interests include the history and theory of reading; the relationship between religion and literature; and the history and theory of poetic form (especially prosody).
+His primary research interests include nineteenth-century British poetic form, religion, and print culture.

-For more current information about his publications, research interests, and teaching, please visit his Personal Website.
+For full current information about Dr. King’s other publications, research interests, and teaching, visit his Personal Website.

 Dr. King also coordinates Baylor's Nineteenth-Century Research Seminar (19CRS).
-For more information visit: http://www.facebook.com/19CRS.
+For more information visit the 19CRS blog.